timfayz/SEM/docs/guide.md

 4. [Advanced Workflow](#advanced-workflow)
 5. [Theming](#theming)

-The guide is written so that each section complements the previous one.

 ## Key Concepts
 ### Element
 Get started with the core of SEM - the **element**.
 An element is a **class with one property whose name starts with its property name**: